Phool Aur Kaante: Soundtrack

 The soundtrack of Phool Aur Kaante was composed by the music duo Nadeem Shravan.
 The lyrics were written by Sameer and Rani Malik.
-The album was a all time blockbuster and the songs "Tumse Milne Ko Dil Karta Hai", "Dheere Dheere Pyar Ko Badhana Hai", "Maine Pyaar Tumhi Se Kiya Hai" were very popular.
+The album was an all time chartbuster and the songs "Tumse Milne Ko Dil Karta Hai", "Dheere Dheere Pyar Ko Badhana Hai", "Maine Pyaar Tumhi Se Kiya Hai" were very popular.
 Singers Kumar Sanu, Anuradha Paudwal, Udit Narayan, Alka Yagnik and Alisha Chinai rendered their voices in this album.
+The song "Maine Pyar Tumhi Se Kiya Hai" topped the Binaca Geetmala List of 1992.